Before your first hand-building class…

 Only registered students are permitted to participate in the clay activity.

-• It will take a couple of weeks for your piece to be ready!
-It must dry completely before getting fired the first time.
-We’ll then glaze it for you in your selected color and notify you via e-mail (and then text if we don’t hear back from ya) when it’s ready for pick up!
-You can come on in during our business hours and pick them up from the front room.
+We’ll then glaze it for you in your selected color, pop it in another kiln run, and notify you via e-mail (and then text if we don’t hear back from ya) when it’s ready for pick up!
+You can come on in during our business hours and pick them up!

 • Seriously!